At a Glance - Formal Proofs

-Usually you are asked to prove an implication, a conditional statement with a hypothesis (sometimes several) and a conclusion.
+Usually you're asked to prove an implication, a conditional statement with a hypothesis (sometimes several), and a conclusion.
 To prove such a thing, the first step is detaching the hypothesis from the conclusion, and assume the hypothesis as given.
 Then, write a bunch of statements and reasons until you end up with the conclusion.

 Naturally, the tricky part is figuring out which statements will take you to the conclusion—it's a bit of a guessing game.
-Sometimes it will take several tries before you reach the desired conclusion.
-Don't worry, when you finally get there it will be that much more satisfying.
+Sometimes it'll take several tries before you reach the desired conclusion.
+Don't worry; when you finally get there, it'll be that much more satisfying.